MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/New-SPPowerPointConversionServiceApplicationProxy.md

 New-SPPowerPointConversionServiceApplicationProxy -Name "PowerPoint Conversion Service application proxy" -ServiceApplication "PowerPoint Conversion Service Application" -AddtoDefaultGroup
 ```

-This example creates a new instance of the PowerPoint Conversion Service application proxy named _PowerPoint Conversion Service application proxy_, binds it to the _PowerPoint Conversion Service Application_ service application and then adds it to the default service application proxy group
+This example creates a new instance of the PowerPoint Conversion Service application proxy named _PowerPoint Conversion Service application proxy_, binds it to the _PowerPoint Conversion Service Application_ service application, and then adds it to the default service application proxy group

 ## PARAMETERS